-Colorado State University-Pueblo's Neta and Eddie DeRose ThunderBowl is one the premier institutions in all of NCAA Division II.
+Colorado State University-Pueblo's Neta and Eddie DeRose ThunderBowl is one of the premier institutions in all of NCAA Division II.

 The ThunderBowl is unique in that it was built completely with external funds raised by "Friends of Football", a collection of Pueblo community members and University alums, totalling over $13 million and allowing for the return of football, wrestling and women's track and field to CSU-Pueblo in 2008.